selamgit/Irregular-Grid-for-Local-Otsu-Segmentation/README.md

 Their main goal was the definition of interrogation windows containing at the best one single marker particle at a time.
 The method is based on a sequential segmentation in x and y directions and a combination of both results to obtain a rectangular grid of cell boundaries.

+The overall method named IGLOS(Irregular Grid Local Otsu Segmentation) is stated in detail in the published article (Waktola et al., 2018).

 (Fig. 1 Principle of ultrafast electron beam X-ray CT scanner with cylindrical silo model with 20 tracer particles picture.)